Ethan-Ming/BrainDance_AVS/README.md

 # Functional Braindance

-This project is a cosplay prop that simulates the Audio-Visual-Stimulation (AVS) function from Cyberpunk 2077.
+This project is an enhanced cosplay prop from Cyberpunk 2077 that does the Audio-Visual-Stimulation (AVS) function.
 The prop is based on the Braindance (BD) device from the game and can be used to create immersive experiences.

 <img src="https://i.imgur.com/1NuFsKd_d.webp?maxwidth=760&fidelity=grand" width="50%" height="50%">